AdobeDocs/marketo-learn.en/help/dynamic-chat/user-management.md

 ---
-title: Add and manage users of Dynamic chat
+title: Add and manage users of Dynamic Chat
 description: Learn how to use Adobe Admin Console to manage Dynamic Chat user access.
 role: User
 level: Beginner